tajawal/code-challenge/FE.md

 - **Simple, clear, readable code** How well structured it is?
 Clear separation of concerns?
 Can anyone just look at it and get the idea to what is being done?
 Does it follow any standards?
 - **Correctness** Does the application do what it promises?
 Can we find bugs or trivial flaws?
 - **Memory efficiency** How will it behave in case of large datasets?
+Are results cached?
+Do you have debounce on your search?
 - **Testing** How well tested your application is?
 Can you give some metrics?